PHeonix25/PHeonix25.github.io/_posts/2017-01-24-Unit-Testing-Sealed-Internal-Classes.md

 ## So, what now?

-This is where it gets... fun (in a very perverse way) - we will need to use Reflection to make the required instances that we can then apply behavior to (in other words, we want to find these types, and trick them into thinking that we are in control of them - ignoring the access modifiers)
+This is where it gets... fun (in a very perverse way) - we will need to use [Reflection][reflection] to make the required instances that we can then apply behavior to (in other words, we want to find these types, and trick them into thinking that we are in control of them - ignoring the access modifiers)

 What does this look like?
 It looks like this: